diginsight/telemetry/docs/articles/16. maximize application performance and minimize telemetry cost with diginsight/maximize application performance and minimize telemetry cost with diginsight.md

 This way, only __limited information is sent to the remote tools__ and also, __limited information is written to the local troubleshooting tools__.

-The image below shows a normal configuration for a runtime environment where only Information or warning level is enabled for few logging categories:
+The image below shows a normal configuration for a runtime environment where only Information or warning level is enabled for few logging categories:<br>
 ![alt text](<001.06 exammple runtime environment configuration.png>)

 The image below shows an application streaming log where only limited information is written about exceptional conditions: